SteCiu01/SteCiu01/README.md

 I started my career as analytical data consultant in the market research industry where I worked for 4 years.
 Later I moved to a more BI role in the internet-services related industry, for 2.5 years, where I started to become really passionate about Power BI and its uses behind data visualization.

-Now I am Data Scientist Manager in Mastercard where I am contributing in creating for my department: the data infrastructure in Fabric, the reporting infrastructure with Power BI and several operational systems, combining Power BI with Power Automate and Power Apps.
-Here I am elevating my skills as I need to combine technical/analytical knowledge with strategical thinking for designing and developing the solutions.
+Now I am Business intelligence solutions architect in the Mastercard Global Treasury team where I designed and led the creation of the department’s BI infrastructure.

 I also like to take part in some data challlenges, from time to time, and I am proud of having obtained some good results.